ionutbalosin/jvm-energy-consumption/README.md

    <application_runner_path>
 ```

-On **system client test** runs the load testing tool (e.g., JMeter or Hyperfoil) as well as any additional resource needed for the application (e.g., PostgreSQL database).
+On **system client test** runs the load testing tool (e.g., Hyperfoil) as well as any additional resource needed for the application (e.g., PostgreSQL database).

 The network latency between the system under test and the system client test (i.e., round trip time) must be constant and neglectable, that's why a wired connection is preferred.